bostongolang/golang-lab-chat/lessons/02-socket.md

 ## Goals

-The goal of this lesson is to create a TCP socket that your chat server will listen for connections.
+The goal of this lesson is to create a TCP server on port 6677 that will listen for connections.

 ## Steps